-The big appeal of EOS is that it offers your organisation a model to manage the people, processes, resources and issues in your business that’s straightforward and tested.
+The big appeal of EOS is that it offers your organisation a model to manage the people, processes, resources and issues in your business that’s simple and proven to work.

-Thousands of businesses around the world are making the switch to EOS, adding discipline in order to be more efficient.
-While it has has proven effective, there are a number of stumbling blocks when implementing EOS that could hold you back from maximising your results.
+Thousands of businesses around the world are making the switch to EOS, adding accountability in order to be more efficient.
+However, there are a number of stumbling blocks when implementing EOS that could hold you back from maximising your results.

 - Lack of commitment

-I thought I could take a good team with a positive attitude, and once we got in the room, we could be successful.
+I thought I could take any team, and when we got in the room, by using EOS we could be successful.

 If the founder and leadership team are not committed, they won’t follow through, they won’t get the results and their business performance won’t change.